Skip to main content

 2. The prime rate impacts variable loans and lines of credit, including variable-rate mortgages.
 When the Bank of Canada changes its overnight rate, lenders typically adjust their prime rates accordingly.

-3. The housing market saw an increase in activity in July, with home sales increasing by 6.6% from the same time last year.
+3. The housing market saw a dip in activity in January, with home sales dropping by 16.2% from the same time last year.

 Prime rate vs. Bank of Canada target for the overnight rate